 The Solomon Asch Conformity Experiment shows an extreme example of this.
 Asch wanted to prove that people trust herd mentality even when making the wrong decision.

-He showed a single line to multiple groups of eight people.
-They then had to compare that line to three other lines of varying lengths and choose which one was the same length as the original line.
-However, there was a catch.
-Only one person in each group was actually being monitored.
-The other seven were planted by Asch and told beforehand what their answers would be.
-The correct answer was always obvious and the people who were really being monitored always went last.
+Multiple groups of eight people were shown a single line.
+They had to compare that line with three others of varying lengths and choose which was identical to the original line.
+Only one person in each group of eight was monitored.
+The other seven were planted by Asch; they were told their answers in advance.
+The correct answers were always obvious and those who were being monitored always went last.

-There were 18 trials and the insiders were told to give a wrong answer in 12 of them.
-During those 12 tests, 75 percent of the people being monitored went along with the group and chose the wrong answer at least once.
-In the remaining trials where the insiders gave the correct answer, the people being monitored chose the wrong answer less than 1 percent of the time.
+A total of 18 trials took place, and insiders were instructed to give incorrect answers in 12 of them.
+During those 12 tests, 75 percent of people went along with the group and chose the wrong answer at least once.
+In the remaining trials where the insiders gave the correct answer, monitored individuals chose the wrong answer less than 1 percent of the time.

-When the unknowing participants were asked why they conformed, Asch found that people follow social proof for one of two reasons:
+When Asch asked unsuspecting participants why they conformed, they found that people follow social proof for two main reasons:

 Selling through a network can be a powerful way to leverage the influence of your buyer’s relationships.
 In fact, people who have been referred by a friend are four times more likely to buy than someone who hasn’t.